The best and worst German jokes

 Germans are known for their overly serious attitude and their proverbial lack of humour.
 German jokes are notoriously unfunny–at least according to cliché.
 The most common German jokes actually reveal a humour that can be quite dark, and Germans also poke fun at each other, even themselves.
 Short jokes with a pun in German can be witty and often feature an elaborate play on words, but translated into English, these lose their punch lines.
 To fully get German humour and jokes, you have to learn the language.
-We’ll introduce you to common types of German jokes to keep you motivated and present you with the best and worst of German jokes!
+We’ll introduce you to common types of funny German jokes to keep you motivated and present you with the best and worst of German jokes!
 Of course, we will also provide you with those German jokes in English.

 Was ist der Unterschied zwischen einem Saxen und einem Ausländer?
 Den Ausländer versteht man, wenn er Deutsch spricht. –What is the difference between a Saxon and a foreigner?
 You’ll understand the foreigner when he speaks German.